 A strong behavioral crisis response model relies on innovations in the emergency dispatch system.
-The preferred option for the Crisis Now model is creating crisis call hubs: centers staffed by personnel trained to evaluate which type of response is best suited for a mental health, substance use, suicidal, or other type of emergency.
-The Crisis Now alliance is advocating for legislation establishing a national 988 hotline-a "911 for the brain" that routes emergency calls to the call centers [78]; jurisdictions like Davis could do the same locally.
-In such a model, non-emergency mental health calls are directed to tele-counselors that then help connect callers to services.
+The preferred option for a Crisis Now-type model is creating crisis call hubs: centers staffed by personnel trained to evaluate which type of response is best suited for a mental health, substance use, suicidal, or other type of emergency.
+The Crisis Now alliance is advocating for legislation establishing a national 988 hotline-a "911 for the brain" that routes emergency calls to the call centers [87].
+Jurisdictions like Davis could do the same locally.

+In a crisis call hub model, non-emergency mental health calls are directed to tele-counselors that then help connect callers to services.
 In cases where immediate intervention is needed, counselors dispatch a CIT, co-responder, ambulance-based behavioral health services, or mobile crisis team.
-This foundation could later be built on by adding services like caller ID, GPS-enabled geo-location, access to real-time data on emergency responder and receiving facility capacity, and scheduling of necessary appointments [78].
+This foundation could later be built on by adding services like caller ID, GPS-enabled geo-location, access to real-time data on emergency responder team and receiving facility capacity, and scheduling of necessary appointments [87].
 The eventual goal is to provide crisis call hubs with an integrated database of the regional behavioral health situation, both in terms of demand for and available supply of services.
+We also note that Davis's in-house 911 system provides a strong foundation on which to build a crisis call center: our current dispatchers could be trained to also handle and route behavioral health crisis calls.

-More broadly, we note that a significant proportion of the public's interaction with police are through 911 calls [50, 71].
-Therefore, the 911 dispatch process, and in particular the call-takers' interactions with callers, which serve an important interpretive function and help construct a narrative of the event [33], is an important consideration in improving public safety.
+More broadly, we note that a significant proportion of the public's interaction with police are through 911 calls [59, 80].
+Therefore, the 911 dispatch process, and in particular the call-takers' interactions with callers, serve an important interpretive function and help construct a narrative of the event [36].
 Issues with 911 dispatch have recently motivated a range of cities to divert 911 calls from police response.
-The main options, which are not exhaustive, are (in order of the level of resources required): 1) alternatives to 911, like 311 or other hotlines; 2) training for 911 call-takers on crisis response; 3) diversion of 911 calls to telecounselors; and 4) diversion to an alternative first responder team, as described in the previous paragraph.
+The main options, which are not exhaustive, are (in order of the level of resources required): 1) alternatives to 911, like 311 or other hotlines; 2) training 911 call-takers themselves on crisis counseling; 3) diversion of 911 calls to tele-counselors; and 4) diversion to an alternative first responder team, as described in the previous paragraph.